Women of Genesis

-Women of Genesis is a series of novels begun in 2000 by Orson Scott Card.
+Women of Genesis is a series of novels by Orson Scott Card that began in 2000.
 The novels in this series are centred on the wives of the Biblical Patriarchs of the Book of Genesis.
 As of December 2024, three books have been published, and the fourth and fifth books in the series are currently listed as works in progress on Card's website.